TOWARDS A NET ZERO FUTURE (SESSION 2) HIGHLIGHTS

 - Ms Low said that Singapore could assist in building the institutional capacity of other countries, which would allow them to incorporate transparency frameworks in their transition towards net zero.
 She cited how the Ministry of Foreign Affairs ran cooperation programs to share their experiences with transparency reporting and enhanced Singapore’s role in holding other countries accountable.

-- Ms Woo said that Singapore could consider regulations on foreign businesses that based their regional offices here to manage their emissions in neighbouring countries.
+- Ms Woo said that Singapore could consider regulations on foreign businesses based on regional offices to manage their emissions in neighbouring countries.